smnorris/roadintegrator/README.md

         $ python 1_prep.py load

-3. Manually download any sources that are not publicly accessible and load to the working database (using the alias specified in `sources.csv`.
+3. Manually download any sources that are not publicly accessible and load to the working database (using the alias specified in `sources.csv` with the suffix `_src`.
 For example:

         $ ogr2ogr \
           --config PG_USE_COPY YES \